pymupdf/PyMuPDF/docs/pixmap.rst

 Supported Output Image Formats
 ---------------------------------------------------------------------------
 A number of image **output** formats are supported.
-You have the option to either write an image directly to a file (:meth:`Pixmap.writeImage`), or to generate a bytes object (:meth:`Pixmap.getImageData`).
+You have the option to either write an image directly to a file (:meth:`Pixmap.save`), or to generate a bytes object (:meth:`Pixmap.tobytes`).
 Both methods accept a 3-letter string identifying the desired format (**Format** column below).
 Please note that not all combinations of pixmap colorspace, transparency support (alpha) and image format are possible.

 ========== =============== ========= ============== ===========================
 **Format** **Colorspaces** **alpha** **Extensions** **Description**